chdsbd/kodiak/docs/docs/config-reference.md

 Add the pull request author as a coauthor of the merge commit using `Co-authored-by: jdoe <828352+jdoe@users.noreply.github.com>` syntax.

-This setting will override `merge.message.body = "github_default"` and `merge.message.body = "empty"`.
-In both cases, the commit message will only contain coauthor information.
+This setting only applies when `merge.message.body = "pull_request"` is set.

 This setting was added to mitigate the fallout of GitHub's change to the squash method on March 4th, 2020.
 GitHub reverted their change around